lilvishi/Photography/README.md

     <h1> Vaish's Photography! </h1>
     <p> Here is a collection of some of my favorite photos I've taken!
 One of my hobbies is nature photography, and I hope to share my love for nature with others through my photography.
 Each photo has a little background to accompany it.</p>

+    <p> If you are interested in looking at some more nature photography, here is one of my favorite websites for photography: https://www.pexels.com/search/nature/</p>

     <h2> August 18, 2017 </h2>
     <p> A bench next to the Tennessee River.
-I took this picture when we went to see the solar eclipse in 2017.</p>
+I took this picture when my family went to see the solar eclipse in 2017.</p>
     <img src="https://user-images.githubusercontent.com/114502838/193384019-04e59763-1e7c-4639-b276-2595955b1ca3.JPG" alt="benchundertree" width="400">

     <h2> May 1, 2019 </h2>